-11 Because the official FARM participation numbers are calculated by the Food and Nutrition Services office and no one from that office testified at the hearing, none of the witnesses who did testify could confirm whether the October date used officially by Food and Nutrition Services is the 30th or the 31st.
+10 Because the official FARM participation numbers are calculated by the Food and Nutrition Services office and no one from that office testified at the hearing, none of the witnesses who did testify could confirm whether the October date used officially by Food and Nutrition Services is the 30th or the 31st.
 For simplicity, I have used the 30th.
 The difference has no impact on my decision.

 - 16. On August 22, 2019, the Superintendent presented the Superintendent's Plan to the Local Board.
-Under this plan, almost 7,400 students would be redistricted to a different school.12 - 17.
+Under this plan, almost 7,400 students would be redistricted to a different school.11 - 17.
 Polygons are smaller units within an attendance area that are so designated only for redistricting purposes.
 Polygons are used to quickly provide the numbers needed for the Local Board to determine enrollment and other data for a school based on a suggested boundary change during redistricting deliberations. - 18.
 Feeds refer to how students move up through the system.
 A feed at a middle school is the portion of students it receives from a particular elementary school, for example. - 19.
 The Office of School Planning developed its 2019 Feasibility Study using the static addresses of students as of September 30, 2018. - 20.
 From September 17, 2019 to October 15, 2019, the Local Board held seven sessions at which the public could speak regarding the proposed boundary changes. - 21.
 From October 17, 2019 to November 18, 2019, the Local Board held nine work sessions to develop new attendance areas. - 22.
 At the work sessions, the Local Board considered numerous factors set forth in Policy 6010 in evaluating the merits of each suggested boundary change.
-Factors included capacity utilization, equity, FARM participation rates at each school, walkers becoming bus riders, whether communities would be divided as a result of a boundary change, feeds to schools, transportation costs, and planned housing development.
+Factors included capacity utilization, equity, FARM participation rates at each school, walkers becoming bus riders, whether communities would be divided as a result of a boundary change, feeds to schools, transportation costs, and planned housing development. - 23.
+Throughout the work sessions, the Board was guided by the staff from the Office of School Planning and the consultants from Cooperative Strategies.

-12 This might mean that a rising ninth grader would attend a different high school than they would have attended had no redistricting taken place, or a rising third grader would attend a different elementary school for fourth grade, for instance.
+11 This might mean that a rising ninth grader would attend a different high school than they would have attended had no redistricting taken place, or a rising third grader would attend a different elementary school for fourth grade, for instance.